top of page

 ANN ALLISON

-Ann had been a bobbin lace tutor, designer and maker since 1980.
-She had learned the traditional laces from her mother and soon began to adapt old patterns and design new ones.
-Studying the City & Guilds Lace Course opened up a whole new world of design possibilities, where the strictures of traditional lacemaking could be stretched, manipulated or even broken.
-In recent years, Ann has experimented with and developed the use of wire in contemporary lace.
-Her first piece, ‘B-leaf,’ was created for The 98 Lace Group’s exhibition at The Bowes Museum in 2012, and then ‘Fleur’ was selected for the Lace 21 exhibition at Waddesdon Manor.
+Ann has been a bobbin lace tutor, designer and maker since 1980.
+She learned the traditional laces from her mother and soon began to adapt old patterns and design new ones.
+Studying the City & Guilds Lace Course opened a whole new world of design possibilities, where the strictures of traditional lacemaking could be stretched, manipulated or even broken.

 Leaf litter 2